 Making Rabdi

-- To make Rabri, by taking the milk in a heavy bottommed pan and boiling it till it reduces to 1/3rd of its original quantity.
+- To make Rabri, take the milk in a heavy bottomed pan.
+Boil it until it reduces to 1/3rd of its original quantity.
 Keep stirring in between so as the milk don’t stick to the bottom.
 Add sugar and Cardamom powder and mix well.

 Assembling ghevar